Amagasaki Serial Murder Incident

-Miyoko Sumida, a 64 year old Japanese grandmother from Amagasaki, allegedly coerced family and friends to kidnap, torture and murder multiple people for financial gain.
+Miyoko Sumida, a 64 year old Japanese grandmother from Amagasaki, Hyōgo Prefecture, allegedly coerced family and friends to kidnap, torture and murder multiple people for financial gain.

 The crimes began with the disappearance of a woman in or around 1987.
 At least 8 victims were confirmed to have died, mainly as a result of assault, confinement and other forms of abuse.
-The crimes were committed mainly in Amagasaki, but also in six other prefectures, Hyogo, Kochi, Kagawa, Okayama, Shiga and Kyoto.
+The crimes were committed mainly in Amagasaki, but also elsewhere in Hyogo, and in Kochi, Kagawa, Okayama, Okinawa, Shiga and Kyoto Prefectures.

 Miyoko Sumida and 7 others were arrested on 7 November 2011.
-Sumida committed suicide on 13 December 2012 whilst awaiting trial.
+Sumida committed suicide on 13 December 2012 while awaiting trial.